Is Smile Direct Club™ safe?

 (1) Lack of proper initial diagnosis

 Is it safe to put clear aligners on teeth that have cavities?
 Definitely not!
 Should you wear clear aligners if you are suffering from periodontal disease?
 Most definitely not!
 This is why you must always see a dentist before starting any type of orthodontic treatment.
-Clear aligner therapy is no exception and you should visit your dentist first to make sure you have no cavities or gum issues prior to starting treatment.
-Only then is it safe to start wearing clear aligners and moving your teeth around.
+Clear aligner therapy is no exception.
+You should always visit your dentist first to make sure it’s safe to start treatment

 Smile Direct Club’s approach: